 (ii) If the donation request of the Tribe or Intertribal consortium is submitted to the Secretary of Transportation, that Secretary shall take all necessary steps to acquire the land and transfer it to the Secretary of the Interior and shall also forward the Tribe or Intertribal consortium’s request and the Tribe's resolution.

-(iii) The Secretary shall not require submission of any information other than that required by Federal law and regulation unless the Tribe has agreed to their inclusion in its Compact or funding agreemen.
+(iii) The Secretary shall not require submission of any information other than that required by Federal law and regulation unless the Tribe has agreed to their inclusion in its Compact or funding agreement.

 § 663.538 If a TTSGP compact or portion thereof is retroceded, reassumed, terminated, or expires, may the Secretary reacquire title to excess or surplus Federal property of other agencies that was donated to a Tribe or Intertribal consortium?